tuxsoul/cpg-badbehavior/Bad-Behavior/README.txt

 = Bad Behavior 2.0 Known Issues =

 * Bad Behavior may be unable to protect cached pages on MediaWiki.

+* When upgrading from version 2.0.19 or prior on MediaWiki and WordPress, you must remove the old version of Bad Behavior from your system manually before manually installing the new version.
+Other platforms are not affected by this issue.

 * On WordPress when using WordPress Advanced Cache (WP-Cache) or WP-Super Cache, Bad Behavior requires a patch to WP-Cache 2 in order to protect